open-feature/dotnet-sdk/README.md

 ```

 In some situations, it may be beneficial to register multiple providers in the same application.
-This is possible using [named clients](#named-clients), which is covered in more details below.
+This is possible using [named clients](#named-clients), which is covered in more detail below.

 ### Targeting